Making the primary ballot is just the first hurdle in Maine’s long Blaine House race

 Three Republicans and two Democrats have already made it.
 Senate Majority Leader Garrett Mason, R-Lisbon Falls, was the first to make the ballot in early February and Senate President Mike Thibodeau, R-Winterport, joined him on Friday.
 Their Republican rival, former Department of Health and Human Services Commission Mary Mayhew, qualified on Monday alongside two Democrats — Attorney General Janet Mills and Hallowell lobbyist Betsy Sweet.

 Many others have scheduled times with the secretary of state’s office this week.
-Republican businessman Shawn Moody and two Democrats — former House Speaker Mark Eves and state Sen. Mark Dion — are expected to submit petitions on Wednesday, according to Kristen Muszynski, a spokeswoman for Secretary of State Matthew Dunlap.
+Republican businessman Shawn Moody and two Democrats — former House Speaker Mark Eves and former Biddeford Mayor Donna Dion — are expected to submit petitions on Wednesday, according to Kristen Muszynski, a spokeswoman for Secretary of State Matthew Dunlap.
 In the race to replace U.S. Sen. Angus King, two Republicans — state Sen. Eric Brakey and financial planner Max Linn — are scheduled to turn in petitions on Wednesday and Thursday, respectively.
 There is still plenty of time for other candidates to get them in.

 But the results of this week will only set the primary field and more hurdles remain for some.
 Independents have until June 1 to submit twice the amount of signatures that party candidates for statewide office need.
 There are five of them running for governor now, including State Treasurer Terry Hayes.
 Mason is the only one of seven remaining candidates to qualify for Clean Election funding so far.
 Hayes and Sweet are the two most prominent hopefuls who haven’t yet qualified for public financing.
 The deadline for that is April 2.
 The 20-candidate herd will almost surely be thinned by then.

-Note: Correction: Biddeford Mayor Donna Dion has scheduled a time to submit petitions this week, not state Sen. Mark Dion.
-It was a reporter’s error.